MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, extensions are imported at first run, and users can choose whether to import them manually during later browsing sessions.

 You can also set this policy as a recommendation.
-This means that Google Chrome imports extensions on first run, but users can select or clear the **extensions** option during manual import.
+This means that Microsoft Edge imports extensions on first run, but users can select or clear the **extensions** option during manual import.

 **Note**: This policy currently only supports importing from Google Chrome (on Windows 7, 8, and 10 and on macOS).